GwendolineRodriguez/currencies-pages/privacy-policy.md

+---
+# privacy-policy.md
+layout: default
+title: Privacy Policy
+# This sets the final destination file path
+permalink: /privacy-policy.html
+# This tells the plugin to create a redirect from this clean, short path
+redirect_from:
+  - /privacy/
+---

-# 🔒 Privacy Policy for Currencies
+# Privacy Policy for Currencies

 Effective Date: November 17, 2025